MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/provide-feedback.md

 ![Screenshot of Remote Assist Mobile, showing the Main Menu icon highlighted.](./media/mainmenu.png "Main Menu")

 2. Select **Feedback**.

-You must have the Mail app downloaded and set up onto your mobile device in order to provide feedback to the Remote Assist Mobile team.
+>[!Note]
+> To provide feedback, you'll need to have the native iOS Mail app set up if you're on an iPhone.
+On Android devices, you'll be able to select which mail app you'd like to open.

 ![Screenshot of Remote Assist Mobile, showing the Feedback option in the menu.](./media/feedback.png "Feedback")